United Arab Emirate (UAE): A Complete Guide for expat

 • Arabian Coffee

 The Education system of the United Arab Emirates comprises three main levels: Primary, Secondary, and Tertiary.
-This Ministry of Education and the Abu Dhabi Department of Education and Knowledge (ADEK) regulate the education system in the UAE.
+The Ministry of Education and the Abu Dhabi Department of Education and Knowledge (ADEK) regulate the education system in the UAE.
 In terms of primary education enrollment and literacy indexes, the UAE lies in the top position in the world, as per the Global Gender Gap Report.
 The UAE education system is ranked 28th in the US reports.
 Business education is offered in several UAE universities, such as the United Arab Emirates University, Zayed University, American University of Sharjah, etc.

-Health Care System of United Arab Emirates
+Health Care System of the UAE

-Wages and Rents in the United Arab Emirates
+Wages and Rents in the UAE

-Inside the cities, the rent of a one-bedroom apartment is about AED 7,345, and outside the city, it is about AED 5,043, as per reports Wise.
+Inside the cities, the rent of a one-bedroom apartment is about AED 7,345, and outside the city, it is about AED 5,043, as per reports from Wise.
 In the case of studio apartments, the rent ranges from AED 5,000 to AED 10,000, as reported by Internations.

-Economy of the United Arab Emirates
+Economy of the UAE

-Kostenlos Anfragen By FELIX HAPPICH CONSULTANCY
+Get Expert Advice By FELIX HAPPICH CONSULTANCY